danabrosh/DNA-to-protein/README.md

 1. **Codon Translation**
    Converts a 3-letter DNA codon (like `ATG`) into an RNA codon and then translates it into the corresponding amino acid.
 2. **Reading Frames and ORFs**
-   Analyzes a full DNA sequence (text or FASTA), prints all three reading frames, finds valid open reading frames (from `AUG` to a stop codon),     and translates them.
+   Analyzes a full DNA sequence, prints all three reading frames, finds valid open reading frames (from `AUG` to a stop codon), and translates them.
 Repeats for the complementary strand.
 3. **Motif Search**
-   Searches the sequence for known or user-defined motifs (`TATA`, `CG`) and reports how many times they appear and their positions.
+   Searches the sequence for known or user-defined motifs (for example,'TATA`, `CG`) and reports how many times they appear and their positions.
 4. **Mutation Simulation**
-   Introduces random point mutations and shows the mutated sequence with differences.
+   Introduces random point mutations and shows the mutated sequence with differences- can serve as a biological tool for exploring gene variation.
 ## Input:
  DNA sequence as a string or a FASTA file.
-- Depending on the task:
+- Depending on the part:
   - A codon (3 letters)
   - A motif (predefined or custom)
   - Number of mutations to introduce